-Since the adoption of the 1988 Rio Vista ALUCP, the standards and requirements for airport land use planning have become more streamlined and consolidated, while aiming to maintain the optimum level of detail and emphasis on ensuring land use compatibility.
-A series of versions of the Handbook have been made over the past four decades - in 1983, 1993, 2002, and 2011.
-For instance, the 2011 Handbook contains six chapters, which is a decrease from the nine chapters that were provided in the prior 1983 and 2002 editions.
-Chapter 4 of the 2011 Handbook consolidates information in Chapters 3, 7, and 9 of the 2002 edition to better focus a discussion on how best to develop and implement airport land use compatibility policies to better connect with the goals pertaining to noise, overflight, safety, and airspace protection policies for each unique airport setting.
-Overall, much of the 2011 Handbook shares some similarities with the 1983 edition, but with the increase in versions and revisions over the years the Handbook has evolved into a more simplified and streamlined document.
+Since the adoption of the 1988 Rio Vista ALUCP, the standards and requirements for airport land use compatibility planning have been consolidated and become more streamlined.
+The California Airport Land Use Planning Handbook (Handbook) produced by the California Department of Transportation (Caltrans) Division of Aeronautics was first released in 1983 and was subsequently updated in 1993, 2002, and 2011.
+The 2011 Handbook was reduced from nine to six chapters.
+Chapter 4 in the 2011 Handbook consolidates information provided in Chapters 3, 7, and 9 in the 2002 edition.
+This consolidation better focuses discussion on how to develop and implement airport land use compatibility policies that better connect with the goals of the noise, overflight, safety, and airspace protection policies for each unique airport setting.
+While similar to the original 1983 edition, the 2011 Handbook has evolved into a more simplified and streamlined document.